 - Direct unsubsidized PLUS loans (interest rate 7,6 % plus fee of 4.248%): help pay for education expenses up to the costs of attendance minus all other financial assistance.

 Please note: PLUS loan borrowers cannot have an adverse credit history.
 A credit check will be done.

 Interest is charged during all periods for both loans; during the studies, during grace or/and deferment periods.
 For updated information on interest rates and loan fees, click here. https://studentaid.ed.gov/sa/types/loans/interest-rates

 Determining loan amounts

 Please find our costs of attendance - COA (eligible costs for direct loans) below.
 The exchange rate used is a six months average and gets updated once a year.
 Additional expenses for students with disabilities will be decided on a case-by-case basis.

 Cost of Attendance AY 2023/24

 These figures are set by the Hertie School and are based on current costs of living in Berlin.
 We are currently updating the Cost of Attendance for the AY2023/24.
 Once updated, you will find a calculation spreadsheet (excel pdf) for your own calculation here.
 These are estimates - your loan does not have to match these exact figures, but you will not be permitted to borrow more than these amounts.
 Also please note that they are non-negotiable.

 FAFSA loan application process for US students

 Follow steps 1 through 7 if you wish to apply for a loan for the forthcoming academic year.
 Please start the loan application after you have been formally admitted to the Hertie School.
 For applications and further questions please contact the Hertie US loans team.

 Please pay special attention to the deadlines outlined at the end of the section!

 1. Explore all options before borrowing.
 Apply for Hertie scholarships and contact the financial aid team for further information on external scholarships.

 2. Fill out the Federal Student Aid (FAFSA) application as early as possible, after admission.
 There is no special FAFSA for students planning to attend international schools.
-The information on your FAFSA is transmitted to us and your application will determine your eligibility for federal loan support.
 Remember to include the Hertie School of Governance's federal school code G41287.